BSAPAC/milana-IaC/README.md

 - [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
 - Azure CLI installed and authenticated with your subscription.
-- kubectl and helm for managing kubernetes
+- kubectl and helm for managing kubernetesb resources

 ### Creating an Azure Service Principal